Ol1vver/bepinex-soundmod/README.md

 1. Install BepInEx 5 for your game
 2. Put the .dll inside of the BepInEx/plugins directory
 3. Create a "sounds" directory or run the game once for the plugin to create one for you
-4. Place sounds named exactly after the sound name in-game in OGG format in the "sounds" directory
+4. Place sounds named exactly after the sound name in-game in OGG/WAV/AIFF/ACC/MPEG format in the "sounds" directory
 5. Play!